Kevin-Wong2016/ReVanced-Manager-Plus/readme.md

-# RV Manager Plus 3.0 🚀
+# ReVanced Manager Plus 3.0 🚀

 *__Disclaimer:__ This project is an independent application inspired by the classic Vanced Manager concept.
 It is not affiliated with, endorsed by, or connected to any official ReVanced projects or trademark owners.
 This is a community-driven tool designed for better app management, installation, and updates.*